pangloss/vim-javascript/README.md

 > Indentation of javascript in vim is terrible, and this is the very end of it.

-## Maintainer(s) wanted

-This project does not get too much love because, frankly I don't use JS all that much anymore.
-This project's maintenance isn't much work, but it would be helpful to everyone if one or two people would evaluate pull requests and merge them if they're good.
-There are also a couple of valid issues that have been filed that would make lots of people happy if they were addressed.
-Plus it might be good if someone updated the script on vim.org occasionally.
-By the way, I'd be happy to put more effort into helping a new maintainer get going than what I put in actually maintaining the project myself.
-If you're interested, please comment on issue [#65](https://github.com/pangloss/vim-javascript/issues/65).

-Cheers!
-Darrick

 ## Features

 1. very correct indentation for javascript